 This is a bit tricky and need to follow specific guidelines.

-I prefer copying them using cpx and then in the app copy them again from node_modules folder to assets/*
+I prefer copying them using cpx and then in the app copy them again from node_modules folder to assets/* or any folder having similar path as it is there in lib code.

 Feel free to add your suggestions and feedback in the comments below.